-Sensory efficiency skills includes instruction in the use of residual vision, hearing and other senses including use of tactual, gustatory, and olfactory input to identify one's personal possessions, or use hearing and other senses to identify people.
+Sensory efficiency skills include instruction in the use of residual vision, hearing and other senses including use of tactual, gustatory, and olfactory input to identify one's personal possessions or use hearing and other senses to identify people.
 Areas the student may need instruction in or consultation in include maximizing their use of vision, developing gross motor skills, developing fine motor skills, developing strength, stamina, and endurance in legs, arms, and hands, identifying textures tactually and underfoot, identifying kinesthetic and proprioceptive sources and identifying olfactory sources.

-Visual tracking skills skills will help a student read as well as prepare them for safe and efficient travel.
+Visual tracking skills will help a student read as well as prepare them for safe and efficient travel.
 This page provides suggestions for encouraging students to use their vision to the highest extent possible.

 Visual discrimination is the ability to recognize details in visual images.
 It allows students to identify and recognize the likeness and differences of shapes/forms, colors and position of objects, people, and printed materials.
 This page provides visual discrimination activities.

 Visual motor skills are the skills to coordinate eyes and feet as well as eyes and hands.
 It is the coordination of vision with the movements of the body.
 A student with a visual impairment may need assistance in developing and facilitating gross motor movement, pointing to a destination or object, and in performing fine motor activities.
 This page provides visual motor activities.

 Many students who have visual impairments will be print readers and will use print as their primary mode of communication.
 The Teacher of Students with Visual Impairments (TVI) will assess the student's functioning and determine what non-optical devices will assist a student in accessing print and instruct the student in the proper use and care of the devices.